-The IPNC is honored to host top Pinot Noir producers from around the world.
-The exchange of ideas between international winemakers and the comeraderie shared by all participants are two distinctive elements that set IPNC apart from other wine events.
-Since 1987, the IPNC has hosted 199 winemakers from France, 41 winemakers from New Zealand, 20 from Australia, 12 from Italy, 10 from Germany, 7 from Switzerland, 10 from Canada, 6 from Chile, 6 from Austria, 3 from South Africa, and one each from Argentina, England, Israel and Spain for a total of 318 foreign wineries!
+The IPNC is honored to host top Pinot noir producers from around the world.
+The exchange of ideas between international winemakers and the camaraderie shared by all participants are distinctive elements that set IPNC apart from other wine events.
+Since 1987, the IPNC has hosted 182 winemakers from France, 39 winemakers from New Zealand, 22 from Australia, 15 from Italy, 14 from Canada, 10 from Germany, seven from Switzerland, seven from Austria, six from Chile, three from South Africa, and one each from Argentina, England, Israel, and Spain for a total of 307 foreign wineries.

-The IPNC hopes to introduce participants to the outstanding quality and diversity of Pinot Noir now being produced around the world.
+The IPNC hopes to introduce participants to the outstanding quality and diversity of Pinot noir now being produced around the world.
 The Celebration is designed to give maximum opportunity for casual interaction between the featured winemakers and attending guests.
-Due to the confines of the venue and our commitment to maintaining the event's informality, we are limited in the number of wineries we can feature.
-Approximately seventy Pinot Noir producers are featured each year.
-Foreign wineries fill about half of the total number of featured winery slots.
+Due to the confines of the venue and our commitment to maintaining the event's intimacy, we are limited in the number of wineries we can feature.
+Approximately 70 Pinot noir producers are featured each year.
+Foreign wineries comprise about half of the total number of featured winery slots.
 Invitations are sent to foreign wineries in the fall and winter months.
-Due to the increased interest in participation, the IPNC endeavors to annually invite a slate of first-time participating wineries.
+Due to the increased interest in participation, the IPNC endeavors to annually invite a slate of new participating wineries.

 Expression of Interest

-If you are interested in participating as a featured winery, please fill out the attached form so the IPNC may consider your winery for participation in future Celebrations.
-Please return the form via fax to 503.472.1785, or via email to email@example.com.
-We request that all submission documents arrive no later than the December 6, 2013 deadline.
+If you are interested in participating as a featured winery, please fill out the attached form so thst the IPNC may consider your winery for participation in future events.
+Please return the form via fax to 503/472-1785, or via email to email@example.com.
+We request that all submission documents arrive no later than the December 4, 2015 deadline.

 Foreign Winery Interest Form